Lerc/userserv/README.md

 + drop root priveleges, setuid down to the user specified in the file

 ####Procees is no longer root.
-+ If the headers indicate a websocket upgrade,  Negotiate conection upgrade, dup2() connection FD into STDIO, exec laumch-websession
++ If the headers indicate a websocket upgrade,  Negotiate conection upgrade, dup2() connection FD into STDIO, exec launch-websession
-+ if the GET URL is a directory use jsondir script to send a directory information page.
++ if the GET URL is a directory use the jsondir script to send a directory information page.
 + if the GET URL is a file send the file.